--n, --username
+-n, --username < service account name>

-This is the service account that the orchestrator uses to communicate with Keyfactor Command that you created as per Create a Service Account for the Keyfactor Bash Orchestrator on page 81.
+This is the service account that the orchestrator uses to communicate with Keyfactor Command that you created as per Create a Service Account for the Keyfactor Bash Orchestrator on page 82.
 It should be entered in the format username@domain (e.g. svc_sshorch@keyexample.com).
+This parameter is required.

--u, --url
+-u, --url <Keyfactor Command agents URL>

 This is the URL to the Agent Services endpoint on the Keyfactor Command server running the Keyfactor Command Agent Services role, which is installed as part of the Keyfactor Command Services role.
 If you installed all the Keyfactor Command server roles together, this is the URL for your Keyfactor Command server with /KeyfactorAgents after the server's IP or FQDN (e.g. https://keyfactor.keyexample.com/KeyfactorAgents).
 If you choose to use SSL to connect to the Keyfactor Command server, you'll need to enter a URL that contains a hostname that is found in the SSL certificate.
+This parameter is required.